Clemapfel/jluna/docs/installation.md

 ```

 This is because the official julia header `julia.h` is slightly out of date.
 The warning is unrelated to `jluna`s codebase, `jluna` itself should report no warnings or errors.
 If this is not the case, head to [troubleshooting](#troubleshooting).

+> `jluna` is being developed using g++-11.
+Because of this, any specific release may issue warnings when using a different compiler.
+Compilation should never fail with an error, regardless of which compiler is used by the end-user.

 We verify everything works by running `JLUNA_TEST` which we just compiled: